SkiderKiller/GoamaAIServer/README.md

 GoamaAI Cracked by SkiderKiller,Lol

 # Easy to use
 To upload the GoamaAIServer program to a Linux server, you need to grant the program permission to run (I believe you all will).
-After completing the above steps, enter ./GoamaAIServer command can be run
+After completing the above steps, enter ./GoamaAIServer command can be run.

 # Nginx config
 location / {